carbon-design-system/carbon-for-ibm-dotcom/.github/ISSUE_TEMPLATE/feature_request.md

 about: Suggest a new idea for the project.
 title: ''
 labels: Feature request
-assignees: jeffchew, ljcarot, shixiedesign, RobertaJHahn, RichKummer, ariellalgilmore, andysherman2121
+assignees: jeffchew, ljcarot, shixiedesign, RobertaJHahn, RichKummer, ariellalgilmore, IgnacioBecerra
 ---

 <!-- replace _{{...}}_ with your own words -->